|

 for connection to the box

-- Glue the track onto the foam board.
+- The track glued onto the foam board.

 - With an oval, you can only use very short wheel based